ietf-wg-add/draft-ietf-add-requirements/draft-add-requirements.md

 ### Public to public

-In cases where the local network has recommended a Do53 resolver on the public Internet, this resolver may designate its own or another public encrypted DNS service.
+In cases where the local network has designated a Do53 resolver on the public Internet, this resolver may designate its own or another public encrypted DNS service.
 Since public IP addresses may appear in TLS certificates, solutions may use this as one way to validate that the designated encrypted resolver is legitimately associated with the original Do53.